-CRWR 218: Introduction to Creative Writing: Fiction and Poetry CRWR 219: Topics in Creative Writing CRWR 317 or 319: Advanced Creative Writing: Fiction or Advanced Creative Writing: Poetry CRWR 317 or 319: Advanced Creative Writing: Fiction or Advanced Creative Writing: Poetry A writing elective: another 219, 316, 317 or 319 A literature course in any language The advanced course can be repeated in the same genre.
+Creative Writing MINOR This minor may be undertaken in conjunction with any major at the college; it is not an emphasis within the English major.
+Required classes for the minor: Six (6) courses - CRWR 218: Introduction to Creative Writing: Fiction and Poetry - CRWR 219: Topics in Creative Writing - CRWR 317 or 319: Advanced Creative Writing: Fiction or Advanced Creative Writing: Poetry - CRWR 317 or 319: Advanced Creative Writing: Fiction or Advanced Creative Writing: Poetry - A writing elective: another 219, 316, 317 or 319 - A literature course in any language - The advanced course can be repeated in the same genre.
 COURSES 218 Creative Writing: Poetry and Fiction An introductory creative writing workshop in poetry and fiction.
-Attributes: Appropriate for First-Year, Arts, SINE Elective 219 Topics in Creative Writing May include memoir, creative nonfiction, screenwriting, biography, novel writing, graphic novel, playwriting, "genre" fiction (e.g., detective, sci-fi), subgenres of poetry (e.g., visual poetry), subgenres of fiction (e.g., Magical Realism), and other forms of non-analytical writing not routinely offered.
+Prerequisite: CRWR 218 or any film course when topic is Screenwriting; otherwise none.
+Attributes Arts 219 Topics in Creative Writing May include memoir, creative nonfiction, screenwriting, biography, novel writing, graphic novel, playwriting, "genre" fiction (e.g., detective, sci-fi), subgenres of poetry (e.g., visual poetry), subgenres of fiction (e.g., Magical Realism), and other forms of non-analytical writing not routinely offered.
 Attributes: Arts 316 Advanced Creative Writing: Special Topics Creative writing at the advanced level in genres other than poetry and fiction.
 Prerequisite: introductory course in appropriate genre.
 317 Advanced Creative Writing: Fiction Writing and discussion of fiction.